NREL/nrelWattileExt/docker/README.md

 Dockerfile will change and a local copy of Wattile won't be required.

 [Wattile]: https://github.com/NREL/Wattile/ "Wattile"
-[nrelWattileExt] https://github.com/NREL/intelligentcampus-model-deploy "TO DO: change this URL"
+[nrelWattileExt]: https://github.com/NREL/intelligentcampus-model-deploy "TO DO: change this URL"

 Instructions
 ------------